 I am a postdoctoral researcher in the sub-project Realizations and Reception in the Humboldt Forum as part of CARMAH’s major project Making Differences.
 Transforming Museums and Heritage in the 21st Century.
-In my research, I am concerned with Germany’s colonial pasts and presents, with transnational mobilities and the unequal structures of colonial entanglements throughout history.
+In my research, I am concerned with Germany’s colonial past and present, with transnational mobilities and the unequal structures of colonial entanglements throughout history.
 My interest in (sound) collections and museum displays allows me to explore both tangible and intangible colonial legacies.
-While the debate surrounding the Humboldt Forum served as a framework for my previous research and embedded my ethnographic, object-based and archival studies in broader, discursively relevant contexts, my current research continues in the direction of investigating the impact of the Forum and its opening exhibitions.
+While the debate surrounding the Humboldt Forum served as a framework for my previous research and embedded my ethnographic and archival studies in broader contexts, my current research continues in the direction of investigating the reception of the Forum and its opening exhibitions.

 Research Expertise and Interests

 Historical Anthropology / Anthropology of Europe

 Intersectionality / Postcolonial Theory

 Sound Archives / Archival Theory